tomjoht/documentation-theme-jekyll/mydoc/mydoc_tables.md

 title: Tables
 tags: [formatting]
 keywords: datatables, tables, grids, markdown, multimarkdown, jquery plugins
-last_updated: November 30, 2015
+last_updated: March 20, 2016
-datatable: true
+datatable: active
 summary: "You can format tables using either multimarkdown syntax or HTML.
 You can also use jQuery datatables (a plugin) if you need more robust tables."
+sidebar: mydoc_sidebar
+permalink: /mydoc_tables/
 ---

 {% unless site.output == "pdf" %}
 <script>